-- To increase and/or strengthen cross-sectoral and cross disciplinary collaborations among investigators, experts and stakeholders aimed to address important health challenges at national and/or international level in the context of patient-focused research
+- To increase and/or strengthen cross-sectoral and cross disciplinary collaborations among investigators, experts and stakeholders aimed at addressing important health challenges at national and/or international level in the context of patient-focused research.

 - Who can apply?

-- Must have a strong track record in patient-focused research demonstrated by his/her contribution to knowledge, research outputs and expertise in accelerating the transfer and application of research evidence into real-world applications.
+- Strong track record in patient-focused research demonstrated by their contribution to knowledge, research outputs and expertise in accelerating the transfer and application of research evidence into real-world applications;

-- Must have a clear strategic vision of the research programme
+- Clear strategic vision of the research programme;

 - How to Apply